TMElyralab/MusePose/README.md

 Thanks for open-sourcing!

 # Limitations
-- Identity preservation: Some details of the original charactor (especially face region) are not well preserved.
+- Detail preservation: Some details of the original character are not well preserved (e.g. face region and complex clothing).

 # Citation